astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ) as dag:
 ```

-The downstream DAG's Next Run will show how many datasets it depends on and how many of those have been updated since the last DAG run.
-The screenshot below shows that the DAG `dataset_dependent_example_dag` is scheduled depending on two datasets, one of which has already been updated.
+In the Airflow UI, the **Next Run** column for the downstream DAG shows how many datasets the DAG depends on and how many of those have been updated since the last DAG run.
+The screenshot below shows that the DAG `dataset_dependent_example_dag` runs only after two different datasets have been updated.
+One of those datasets has already been updated by an upstream DAG.

 ![DAG Dependencies View](https://assets2.astronomer.io/main/guides/cross-dag-dependencies/2_4_DatasetDependentDAG.png)